cuvva/terms/privacy.md

 - Respond to any questions, complaints or claims made by you or on your behalf;
 - Detect and prevent misuse and fraud;
 - Show that we treated you fairly;
-- Keep records required by law.
+- Keep records required by law;
+- Account for various limitation periods in law; and
+- Allow it to be used in any court proceedings arising out of or in connection with you, your vehicle or your policy.

 If you're a customer and you've bought a Cuvva policy, we need to keep your data for at least seven years from when your most recent policy expired, or for at least seven years from when any claim made under your policy was finally decided or settled, whichever is later.